epfl-lasa/surgeon_recording/usage.md

 #### TPS Calibration

 Once the TPS Transmitter is turned on and the USB Receiver is plugged into the computer directly, run *Chameleon TVR* as administrator and let it connect to the sensors.
-Select the profile (1 or 2) depending on the transmitter that is used ( they should be labeled).
-Additionaly, connect the Calibration Base to the USB Hub.
-Then, in the tool bar, go on `Calibration` &rarr; `Calibrate FingerTPS System`.
+Select the profile (1 or 2) depending on the transmitter that is used (they should be labeled).
+Additionally, connect the Calibration Base to the USB Hub.
+Then, in the toolbar, go on `Calibration` &rarr; `Calibrate FingerTPS System`.
 Specify in the GUI where the sensors are placed and begin the calibration process by clicking on `begin` and by following the instructions.
 To ensure that the calibration was successful, go to `C:` &rarr; `Program Files` &rarr; `Pressure Profile Systems` &rarr; `Chameleon TVR` &rarr; `setup`